jbequ5/Carbon--Decentralized-Physics-AI/README.md

 - Multi-physics problems (FSI, CHT, thermo-elasticity)
 - Digital twins and predictive maintenance
 - High-stakes domains (fusion, nuclear, advanced energy systems)
-- Long-term foundational physics建模
+- Long-term foundational physics

 The **Landscape Agent** and Specialist Bank create a compounding moat by continuously improving the quality of strategies and components available to the network.

 ---

-## Validator & Miner Workflows (Upgraded Design)
+## Validator & Miner Workflows

 Carbon is intentionally designed to make fast, scalable iteration accessible to both humans and autonomous agents.
 By lowering the barrier to running effective local search loops while maintaining rigorous hidden validation, the subnet creates the conditions for iteration at scale — turning decentralized participation into a powerful engine for discovering better Neural Operator training methodologies.